AllenCell/aics-ml-segmentation/docs/overview.md

 The Allen Cell Structure Segmenter is implemented as two packages: [`aicssegmentation`](https://pypi.org/project/aicssegmentation/) (classic image segmentation) and [`aicsmlsegment`](https://pypi.org/project/aicsmlsegment/) (deep learning segmentation).
 The execution is based on three building blocks: **Binarizer**, **Curator** and **Trainer**.
 We will explain how each building block works and demonstrate with real examples.

-*Note 1: The image reader used in our package supports images in common formats, such as `.tiff`, `.tif`, `.ome.tif`.
+*Note: The image reader used in our package supports images in common formats, such as `.tiff`, `.tif`, `.ome.tif`.
 The only vendor specific format supported by the reader is `.czi` (the file format for ZEISS microscope).
 For other formats, images have to be converted to `.tiff` or `.ome.tif` in advance.*

 ## Installation: